m0qui/ansisick.js/README.md

 ## I didn't make this

-AnsiSick.js is a quick and dirty fork of AnsiLove.js that exposes private functions within the script for further use.
+AnsiSick.js is a quick and dirty fork of [AnsiLove.js](https://github.com/ansilove/ansilove.js) that exposes private functions within the script for further use, and adds compatability with Node.js and ES6 modules.
+I didn't make this, I just hacked it.

+Requiring on Node.
+> require('ansilove.js')

+Importing with ES6 modules.
+> const AnsiLove = import('/node_modules/ansilove.js/dist/browser.js')

+The following is the original README.

 ## Description